Durham, Ontario, Canada: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

 A plug adapter that supports outlet types A and B. Make sure to pick the necessary type.
-The vast majority of adapters that you can buy are simply plug changers and expect your devices to convert the voltage themselves.
-If your devices can't do that they could burn up.
-This one should be sufficient for most places.
+Most adapters currently being sold are simply plugs and require your electronics to adjust the voltage themselves.
+If yours can't do that they could get fried.
+This one should be sufficient for most locations.

 • Power bank for devices